Check out this recording I took part in: Pullizer Prize Winner Du Yun's Where We Lost our Shadows, as Principal Oboe

 Elizabeth currently studies at the Manhattan School of Music on a full scholarship from both MSM and the Latin GRAMMY Cultural Foundation, under the guidance of Sherry Sylar, Associate Principal Oboe of the New York Philharmonic.
 She earned her Bachelor of Music degree from the Peabody Institute of the Johns Hopkins University on the Excellence in Music Leadership Full Scholarship, where she studied with Nicholas Stovall and Melissa Hooper.
 She graduated and received numerous honors, including the President’s Commendation for Achievement in the Arts, the Evergreen House Foundation Artist Scholarship, and the Dean’s Grant to record works by minority composers.
 Her early training began at Interlochen Arts Academy as a full-scholarship student of Dane Philipsen, where she was awarded the Young Artist Award, the school’s highest distinction.

 When she isn’t performing or making reeds, Elizabeth enjoys photography, managing social media for music organizations, and dog-sitting in her New York neighborhood.
-She performs on both oboe and English horn, and occasionally oboe d’amore.
+She performs on oboe, english horn, and oboe d'amore.